Andrew A. Dahl, MD, FACS

-Signs (observations that you make) of blepharitis include
+Signs (observations that one makes) of blepharitis include

 - swollen eyelids,

-- increased shedding of skin cells near your eyelids, causing flaking of the skin around the eyes,
+- increased shedding of skin cells near the eyelids, causing flaking of the skin around the eyes,

-- matting of the lashes or eyes "glued together" in the morning,
+- matting of the lashes or eyes appearing "glued together" in the morning,

 - eyelids that appear greasy and crusted with scales that cling to the lashes,